 Berea is now known as Veria, Greece and it is 73 kilometres (just over 45 miles) west-southwest of Thessaloniki.

 Again, Paul and Silas begin their missionary work in this city by first visiting the local synagogue.
 The only Scriptures Paul and Silas would have used would have been those of the Old Testament.
-The New Testament had not yet been recorded.
+The documents that would make up the New Testament had not yet been written.
 But Paul knew that Jesus had been prophesied about throughout the Old Testament.
 In fact, the Jews were awaiting a Messiah.
-God had fulfilled his promises through the Jewish nation so speaking to Jews was the logical place to begin.
+God was fulfilling his promises through the Jewish nation so speaking to Jews was the right place to begin.

 The writer of Acts points out that the Bereans were of more noble character than the Thessalonians.
-They were called noble becuase
+They were called noble because

 - They received the message with great eagerness.